machanism-org/bindex-mcp-server/README.md

 ## Overview

 Bindex MCP Server is a Java 17 distribution that combines [Bindex Core](https://machai.machanism.org/bindex-core/index.html) with the [Machai MCP Server](https://machai.machanism.org/machai-mcp-server/index.html).
-It exposes Bindex metadata retrieval, registration, schema access, and natural-language library recommendations as Model Context Protocol (MCP) tools for AI assistants, IDEs, and automation clients.
+It exposes Bindex metadata retrieval, registration, and natural-language library recommendations as Model Context Protocol (MCP) tools for AI assistants, IDEs, and automation clients.

 Bindex records describe software libraries using structured coordinates, versions, purpose, classification, integrations, dependencies, examples, and configuration guidance.
 Through this server, clients can inspect complete or GraphQL-filtered descriptors, register metadata from JSON, project-relative files, or remote URLs, and find reusable libraries from a natural-language request.
 Bindex Core combines AI-generated classifications and embeddings with language, architectural-layer, similarity-score, and version-aware filtering over a MongoDB-backed repository.
 This improves dependency selection, makes reusable capabilities discoverable, and reduces duplicate implementation work.